In Loving Memory of

 A Celebration of Life

-Royal Canadian Legion - Branch 56.
+Venue: Royal Canadian Legion - Branch 56.

 67 Clarence St, Port Colborne, Ontario.